Ruby composite on the right was heat-treated for 30 seconds

 But because there are ruby treatments where the word “glass” appears, it has led to tremendous confusion about this newcomer, which is produced by totally different methods.

-What exactly is this new composite ruby?
+What exactly is a glass-composite ruby?

 Surface crazing, cracks and bubbles in a composite ruby